-“By 2020, the nation will need a million new nurses, 435,000 school teachers, and an additional 161,000 social workers,” he wrote.
-“For new graduates carrying student loan debt, the promise [of] loan forgiveness and flexible repayment options can be an important factor in taking and staying in these important public interest jobs.”
+“For new graduates carrying student loan debt, the promise [of] loan forgiveness and flexible repayment options can be an important factor in taking and staying in … important public interest jobs,” he wrote.

-Isaac Bower, director of law school engagement and advocacy at Equal Justice Works, agrees.
+Isaac Bowers, director of law school engagement and advocacy at Equal Justice Works, agrees.

 He wrote a response to Delisle’s piece in The Huffington Post and argued that only a small percentage of people who are eligible for PSLF actually have student loans and will stay in public service jobs for 10 years.